kamshory/OTP-Pi/README.md

 ## Reset Device

-In case the user cannot access the web administrator, either because he forgot his password, or because the network configuration is messed up, the user can reset the device.
+In case the user cannot access the administration web, either because he forgot his password, or because the network configuration is messed up, the user can reset the device.
 Reset the device is done by plugging in a flash disk containing the following file:

 `/otppi/reset-config.ini`